 Description

-The scenically stunning route from Waidhofen an der Ybbs via Ybbsitz to Gresten to the Small Erlauftal Cycle Path is suitable for pleasure cyclists and e-bikes.
+The scenic tour from Waidhofen an der Ybbs via Ybbsitz to Gresten on the Little Erlauf Valley Cycle Path is suitable for leisure cyclists and e-bikers.

-For about 800 years, the smiths have set the tone in Ybbsitz.
-The town is one of Europe’s centers of the art of smithing.
-The Small Ybbstal Cycle Path leads cyclists into this vibrant heart of the Iron Road.
-It branches off from the “Great Ybbstal Cycle Path” in Gstadt near Waidhofen an der Ybbs and winds along a six-kilometer stretch to Ybbsitz.
-Here, in FeRRUM or on the smithy mile, the past as well as the present and future of iron processing can be experienced in an exciting way.
+For around 800 years, blacksmiths have set the tone in Ybbsitz.
+The town is one of the centers of blacksmithing in Europe.
+The Little Ybbs Valley Cycle Path takes cyclists to this vibrant heart of the Iron Road.
+It branches off from the "Great Ybbs Valley Cycle Path" in Gstadt near Waidhofen an der Ybbs and winds its way along a six-kilometre route to Ybbsitz.
+Here you can experience the past, present and future of iron processing in the FeRRUM or on the Blacksmith's Mile.

-The section up to Ybbsitz is especially suitable for families.
-Those who wish can continue cycling from Ybbsitz to Gresten and thus into the Small Erlauftal, although the hills in between demand significantly more sporting ambition.
+The section to Ybbsitz is particularly suitable for families.
+If you wish, you can cycle on from Ybbsitz to Gresten and thus into the Kleine Erlauftal, although the hills in between require much more athletic ambition.

 www.mostviertel.at/rad